Before the NFL Took a Knee: 4 Lesser-Known Moments of Resistance in Sports History

 Then, Abdul-Rauf sat while the “Star Spangled Banner” played, causing the NBA to swiftly issue him a two-game suspension and stirring a national debate at that time.
 Abdul-Rauf said the American flag was a symbol of global “tyranny and oppression” that, therefore, didn’t represent his Islamic beliefs.

-Abdul-Rauf continued to face enormous backlash when in subsequent games to he chose to stand and pray to Islam during the anthem.
+Abdul-Rauf continued to face enormous backlash when in subsequent games to he chose to stand and pray to Allah during the anthem.
 But he did not waver.

 “My beliefs are more important than anything,” said Abdul-Rauf at the time.
 “If I have to give up basketball, I will.”
 Shortly after being reinstated Abdul-Rauf was traded away from the Denver Nuggets to the Sacramento Kings where he received significantly less playing time and then, unable to secure another playing contract, was effectively blackballed from the NBA.